TijmenUU/smarttalesii/README.md

 **This project is currently in the prototyping stage.**

 ## Windows Dependencies
-Currently the project requires the following:
+Currently the project requires the following for development:
-- Microsoft's Visual Studio 2017 (VS2017) with Visual C++
+- A compiler with C++14 support (VS2017 and clang++-6.0 have been tested)
-- Simple and Fast Multimedia Library (SFML) version 2.4.2
+- Simple and Fast Multimedia Library (SFML) version 2.5.0 (should work with 2.4.2 as well)
 - A gamepad

 The gamepad is **required** in some cases, most likely when the computer has been used with gamepads before.
 There is a weird issue with the Windows API in some cases that makes the game stutter if there is no gamepad connected.
 It seems to only happen on computers that have or had a gamepad connected to them (could be drivers).
 If this applies to you; before launching the game connect your gamepad and press a few random buttons, also moving the thumbsticks.
 That procedure seems to get rid of the stuttering in the game.